Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The Canonical Network: Properties and Algorithmic Construction

-An example of a canonical network $N_R$ that is distinct from $G_R^-$ is shown in Figure~\ref{fig:working-example-2}.
+Examples of canonical networks that differ from the underlying canonical DAG are shown in Figure~\ref{fig:cross-consistency} and Figure~\ref{fig:working-example-2}.
 We now show that, as well as some enjoying other properties, the canonical network is always regular.
 Note that, even so, regular DAGs or networks that realize $R$ are not necessarily uniquely determined -- see e.g. Figure~\ref{fig:exmpl-tree-reg}.